Kucha: Etymology

-Transcriptions of the name Kushan in Indic scripts from late antiquity include the spelling Guṣân, and are apparently reflected in at least one Khotanese-Tibetan transcription.
+Transcriptions of the name Kushan in Indic scripts from late antiquity include the spelling Guṣān, and are reflected in at least one Khotanese Tibetan transcription.

-The forms Kūsān and Kūs are attested in the 16th century work Tarikh-i-Rashidi.
+The forms Kūsān and Kūs are attested in Mirza Muhammad Haidar Dughlat's 16th-century work in Chaghatai, the Tarikh-i Rashidi.
 Both names, as well as Kos, Kucha, Kujar etc., were used for modern Kucha.